Last Updated on: 25th October 2024, 11:35 am

 Your dissertation prospectus is the first formal document you submit to your dissertation committee outlining your intended study.
-It is not a long document; usually around 10-20 pages.
+It’s a short document; usually around 10-20 pages.
 It should be submitted fairly soon after establishing candidacy.

-It is wise to discuss your prospectus with your Chair and committee members before writing it.
-They will give you valuable pointers about your intended study, and you’ll save yourself the effort of rewriting it after you get their feedback.
+I recommend discussing your prospectus with your Chair and committee members before writing it.
+They’ll give you valuable pointers about your intended study, and you’ll save yourself the effort of rewriting it after you get their feedback.

 In this article, I’ll provide an example outline of a dissertation prospectus, discuss the basics of how to write a dissertation prospectus, and also explore the similarities between writing a prospectus and asking someone on a date.